 How to use hugepages

 To use hugepages, load one of the 9 available hugepages modules below before running compilers.
 Loading the module sets the default huge pagesize to 2M, 8M, 16M, or 64M.
 No changes are required at compile and link time.
-The loaded module sets the proper library paths and libhugetlbfs will be linked to binary automatically.
+The loaded module sets the proper library paths and libhugetlbfs will automatically be linked to the binary.

 The following command lists the available huge pages: